sergiocorreia/ftools/README.md

 In case of a Mata error, try typing `ftools` to create the Mata library (lftools.mlib).

-## Dev. install
+## Installing local versions

-To install from a git fork, type
+To install from a git fork, type something like:

 ```
 cap ado uninstall ftools